coleifer/peewee/docs/peewee/api.rst

     :param str column_name: Specify column name for field.
     :param default: Default value (enforced in Python, not on server).
     :param bool primary_key: Field is the primary key.
-    :param list constraints: List of constraints to apply to column.
+    :param list constraints: List of constraints to apply to column, for
+        example: ``[Check('price > 0')]``.
     :param str sequence: Sequence name for field.
     :param str collation: Collation name for field.
     :param bool unindexed: Declare field UNINDEXED (sqlite only).
-    :param list choices: A list of choices, metadata purposes only.
+    :param list choices: An iterable of 2-tuples mapping column values to display labels.
+Used for metadata purposes only, to help when displaying a dropdown of choices for field values, for example.
     :param str help_text: Help-text for field, metadata purposes only.
     :param str verbose_name: Verbose name for field, metadata purposes only.

     Fields on a :py:class:`Model` are analagous to columns on a table.

+    .. py:attribute:: field_type = '<some field type>'

+        Attribute used to map this field to a column type, e.g. "INT".
+See the ``FIELD`` object in the source for more information.

     .. py:attribute:: column

         Retrieve a reference to the underlying :py:class:`Column` object.

+    .. py:attribute:: model

+        The model the field is bound to.

+    .. py:attribute:: name

+        The name of the field.

     .. py:method:: db_value(value)